 Louis Gossett, jr presents In Memoriam

 Ettore Scola, Alan Rickman, Haskell Wexler, Karolyn Ali, Tex Rudloff, Richard Collis, Alex Rocco, Kirk Kevorkian, Bob Minkler, D.W.
 Samuelson, James Horner, Wes Craven, Frank.
-D. Gilroy, js Elmo Williams, Roger L. Mayer, Alber Maysles, Rh Glatzer, David Bowie, Vilmos Zsigmond, Leonard Nimoy are some of the people who died in the past year.
+D. Gilroy, js Elmo Williams, Roger L. Mayer, Alber Maysles, Rh Glatzer, David Bowie, Vilmos Zsigmond, and Leonard Nimoy are some of the people who died in the past year.

 - Son of Saul (Hungary) in Hungarian – László Nemes